islammohamed94/countries-data-retrieval-restapi/README.md

 ```bash
 mvn clean install
 ```
+**3. LOADING THE POSTGRESQL DATABASE FROM ITS DOCKER CONTAINER**

 * Run the bash script imageload.sh to add the world database to the current docker container or use the below command:
 ```bash
 docker run -d -p 5432:5432 ghusta/postgres-world-db:2.5
 ```

-* Now initiate the Docker container:
+* Now initiate the current Docker container:
 ```bash
 docker-compose up
 ```